-The decision to appoint or remove the Company Secretary is made or approved by the Board.
+The decision to appoint or remove the Company Secretary is made by the Board.

-- have a Diversity Policy which sets measurable objectives for achieving gender diversity; - disclose the Diversity Policy or a summary of it; and - disclose as at the end of each reporting period the measurable objectives for achieving gender diversity set by the board in accordance with the Diversity Policy and its progress towards achieving them, and the respective proportions of men and women on the board, in senior executive positions and across the whole organisation.
+- have a Diversity Policy which sets measurable objectives for achieving gender diversity; - disclose the Diversity Policy or a summary of it; and - disclose as at the end of each reporting period the measurable objectives for achieving gender diversity set by the Board in accordance with the Diversity Policy and its progress towards achieving them, and the respective proportions of men and women on the Board, in senior executive positions and across the whole organisation.

 The Board has adopted a formal Diversity Policy that is available in the Corporate Governance section of the Company's website.
 The Board values diversity and recognises the potential benefits it can bring to the Company's ability to achieve its goals.
-The Diversity Policy provides for establishing measurable objectives for achieving gender diversity and on an annual basis the Company reports on these outcomes.
+The Board has elected not to set measurable objectives regarding gender diversity; however, the Board has endeavoured to maintain existing participation levels within the Company for female employees.

 The Company's Diversity Policy is to provide opportunities for women wherever possible through internal promotion and external recruitment across all levels.